 Delivery modes

 The course will be presented through formal lectures, laboratory demonstrations and hands-on exercises, as well as site visits.
-Lectures will be presented by international leaders in the respective field, supported by repair material suppliers, practicing engineers and repair contractors.
+Lectures will be presented by international leaders in the respective field, supported by repair material suppliers, and practicing engineers.

 Presenters